 - Contamination with toxic substances including lead and certain plastics

 Defective products are like a ticking time bomb.
 They can cause accidents and injuries when you are doing everything right, when you are just going about your everyday life and without the intrusion of someone else’s negligence or carelessness.
 They are often the result of large corporations cutting corners, marketing inappropriately or failure to warn of dangers in order to increase profits, with full knowledge of the dangers their products pose.

 Find a Defective Product Lawyer Near You!

 If you or someone you love has been harmed by a defective product, it is time to take action.
-Please, call My Price Lawyers at 1-800-475-7005 or email us today to be connected with an experienced and affordable Florida product liability attorney.
+Please, call My Price Lawyers at (888) 473-6137 or contact us online to be connected with an experienced and affordable Florida product liability attorney.